Communication Styles in Relationships: What Works & What Doesn’t

 The passive-aggressive communicator is resentful of their partner.
 But unlike the aggressive communicator, they will mask that resentment.

+There are three subtypes.
 Some communicators lean more toward the passive side of the spectrum, some are slightly more aggressive, and some are in the middle

-With more aggressive types, there is a lot of oppositional behavior or sarcasm.
+With more aggressive types, there is a lot of oppositional behavior and sarcasm.
 For example, the person will agree to do you a favor, but at the same time roll their eyes at you for having the audacity to ask.

 Those in the middle make an effort to act appropriately on the surface.
-But every now and then, they will weave in little hostile comments.
+But now and then, they will weave in little hostile comments.

 Passive-aggressive communicators are prone to sabotage.
 For example, your passive-aggressive colleague might praise your idea at the meeting but then do everything to make it fail.

-The passive-aggressive communicator feels powerless.
+Deep down, the passive-aggressive communicator feels powerless.
 They have never learned to clearly state what they need.
 Hence the indirect signaling.

 Soundbites

-• “You really should know better.”
+• “You really should know better by now.”

 Non-Verbal Signs